erikbos/gatekeeper/docs/envoyauth.md

 | envoyauth | private | grpc     | authentication requests by envoyproxy  |
 | oauth     | public  | http     | OAuth2 request for access tokens       |

-For each there is a corresponding _endpoint.listen_ config field option to set listening address and port.
+For each there is a corresponding `<endpoint>.listen` config field option to set listening address and port.

 Scope: